finos/morphir/README.md

 If you want to try the `make` command you can use the reference model we have under `tests-integration/reference-model`.
 Simply `cd` into the directory and run the command.

-### `morphir-elm gen` - Generate code from Morphir IR
+### `morphir-elm gen`

-This command reads the JSON produced by `morphir-elm make` and generates Scala sources into the specified folder:
+This command reads the JSON produced by `morphir-elm make` and generates code into the specified folder:

 ```
 Usage: morphir-elm gen [options]